santy81855/Computer-Science-I/README.md

     - This will include examples of different difficulties of recursive functions with explanations.
     - I recommend practicing recursion a lot.
 There will also be recursion challenges in the challenges folder.

+## Permutations

+    - This will have the code for how to get permutations of an array of words.